MarkHooijkaas/coslov/README.md

 # coslov: Configfile and Output Stream Line Oriented Verification

-This pag has just been started
+This page has just been started

 ## Syntax
 ```